mellowtel-inc/mellowtel-flutter/README.md

 <img src = 'assets/consent-popup.png' width = 300px></img>

-Later, you may also provide an option for user to update their consent.
+Later, you may also provide an option for user to update their consent within the settings page.

 ```dart
 await mellowtel.showConsentSettingsPage(